lachjames/NorthernLights/README.md

  - KotOR.js, another project similar to this, whose public source code has been helpful when trying to crack a couple of difficult nuts
  - MDLOps, whose source code I have relied on heavily when trying to understand the MDL/MDX format
  - The NWN NSS/NCS Skywing documentation
  - So, so much more...
-I need to finish this section
+I need to continually update this section with people I missed, or new people who helped out :)